Minnesota State University, Mankato: Student life

 Mankato is widely considered a college town, with 32.1% of the population between the ages of 15 and 24.
 In 2017, Schools.com ranked Mankato the nation's second-best college town.

 Student organizations

 Students can join over 200 academic student groups, intramural sports, leadership and religious organizations, honorary and professional fraternities and sororities, and special interest groups.
 There is an active Panhellenic Council and Intrafraternity Council.

 Media

 Print

-Founded in 1926, The Reporter is the university's student-run newspaper.
+First published on March 23, 1926, The Reporter is the university's student-run newspaper.
 It covers Minnesota State athletics and campus happenings and publishes editorials and thought pieces.
 Weekly editions come out during the fall and spring academic terms.
 Its office is in the Centennial Student Union.

+Upon its founding, the newspaper went by the name Among Ourselves and was funded by annual 50-cent subscription fees.
+The last issue of Among Ourselves was on April 2, 1927.
+The paper returned as School Spirit on March 7, 1929, and was renamed College Spirit on May 25, 1933.
+The last issue of College Spirit was on June 4, 1935.
+In fall 1936, the paper took the name The College Reporter, arguing that the name "spirit" better suited a boat than a newspaper.

 Radio

 89.7FM KMSU is MNSU's official radio station.
 It was founded in 1963.

 Centennial Student Union

-Opened on October 27, 1967, the Centennial Student Union is a 213,000 square foot space that serves as a central campus hub.
+Opened on October 27, 1967, the Centennial Student Union (CSU) is a 213,000-square-foot space that serves as a central campus hub.
 The CSU is home to many university departments, including Student Activities, Student Government, The Reporter, Counseling Center, Kearney International Center, Multicultural Center, Women's Center, Veterans Resource Center, LGBT Center, Maverick Bullpen, Ostrander Auditorium, and the campus bookstore.